wojake/awesome-xrpl/readme.md

 ### XRPL DEX

-Stuff related to the built-in [XRPL DEX](https://xrpl.org/decentralized-exchange.html)
+Related to the built-in [XRPL DEX](https://xrpl.org/decentralized-exchange.html)

 #### DEX UI

-User Interfaces to the DEX
+User Interfaces to the DEX.

 - [Sologenic DEX](https://sologenic.org) The Decentralized Exchange UI from Sologenic
 - [XRP Tookit](https://www.xrptoolkit.com) This tool lets you configure different aspects of any XRPL Wallet/Account.
 There's also a built-in trading UI.

+#### DEX Visualizer

+Tools to visualize trades on the DEX.

+[XRPLApps DEX](https://dex.xrplapps.com/) - The DEX tool of the XRPLApps Suite

 #### ODL Monitoring